semgrep/semgrep-docs/docs/supported-languages.md

 ### General Availability

-This table provides information about fully supported (generally available (GA)) languages, specific package managers, and their lockfiles in Semgrep Supply Chain:
+This table provides information about fully supported (generally available or GA) languages, specific package managers, and their lockfiles in Semgrep Supply Chain:

 <table>
 <thead><tr>